avbentem/airtime-calculator/README.md

 This is work in progress.
 Version 1 should include:

 - verification of data rates and maximum dwell times per region
+- fix caching on Github pages

-Next versions might include:
+Next versions may include:

+- add maximum packet size as per LoRaWAN specifications
+- copy popover text, or the full results, in Markdown format
+- a help page explaining the basics
 - support for MAC commands
-- a help page explaining the basics
 - support for FSK

 ## Data rates and frequency plans